Being a parent today is no walk in the park. Especially with anxious kids.

 So our kids expect their lives to be perfect and we desire to make it perfect for them.
 Do we see a problem in this equation?
 Kids get anxious if it is not perfect, if they are slightly uncomfortable.
 It feels too out of control.
 Parents are pulling their hair out because their children are asking for material things, discarding them once purchased, and then asking for more.
 This sets up much conflict between kids and parents.
 But worse I think this is the culprit for some anxiety.

 Anxiety grows out of a feeling that you have no control.
 When parents restrict kids who feel entitled, anxiety can result, kids are desperate to be comfortable, feel good and important all of the time.
 They want their way and if they don’t get it feel desperate.
 Their desperation makes them panic.
-(My future plan is to write an ebook about parenting kids with anxiety.
-This is just one of the causes.
-I hope I get to it soon.
-I hope.)
+Helping Kids with Anxiety.

 They get nervous